molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 <a name="anchor_1.3"></a>
 ## 1.3 &nbsp; Lecture slides
+Note: Current slides are from 2025.
+There will only be minor updates for 2026, whcih will be posted during the workshop

 * **Lecture slides (Part 1), Intro to the Neutral & Nearly Neutral Theories of Molecular Evolution:** [slide set 1](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/slides/Bielawski_lecture_PART_1.pdf)
 <br>